mtw/CMviz/tasks.md

 - [x] on slider hover create circle and see value
 - [x] add all continuous sliders
 - [ ] add min width for the seq field and x-scale it as the window stretches
-- [ ] add discrete "sliders" / sausages
+- [x] add discrete "sliders" / sausages
+- [ ] add opacity control to sausages
+- [ ] fix centering of sausage links

 ## frontend - landing page
 - [ ] dependencies, dummy example, mini tutorial